Learning Lean 4 as a programming language 3 – Weak sequences

 I will start collecting some open questions at the end of my posts, which I will hopefully answer in a future post.

-• How do I implement a custom ForIn?
+do?
+How does it work? - How do I implement a custom

-• Is there a canonical way to iterate over the members of a type (where this makes sense)?
+in any way? - Is there a canonical way to iterate over the members of a type (where this makes sense)?